emma-on-github/transguide-uk/healthcare/index.md

 Shared care means:

 - A private specialist prescribes hormones
-- Your GP handles blood tests and monitoring
+- Your GP handles blood tests, monitoring, and ongoing checks

 Many GPs agree to shared care, though some decline.
+If your GP cannot provide shared care, you can still use private services independently.

 ---